wp-plugins/smart-app-banner/readme.txt

 == Changelog ==

+= 0.4.2 =
+* Option to use the same Smart App Banner on all pages

 = 0.4.1 =
 * Fixed: Occasionally displayed the iPad version of the meta code when no iPad App ID was specified